From Arrowheads / To Anvils

 To collect, preserve, exhibit, and interpret objects of a cultural, historical, or socially significant nature to the Nose Creek Valley area.
 The public is invited to share these objects through education and discovery.

-Laurie began her involvement with NCVM as a summer student and volunteer in 1997.
+Laurie began her involvement with NCVM as a summer student and volunteer in 1998.
 Laurie completed her BA in History, and became Curator in 2001.
-Throughout her more than 20 years with the NCVM, Laurie has worked on over 35 exhibits (research and exhibit development), has had over 12 summer students and 5 practicum students, has worked with 27 board members and has attended over 18 Alberta Museums Association, Canadian Museums Association and international conferences.
+Throughout her more than 20 years with the NCVM, Laurie has worked on over 35 exhibits (research and exhibit development), has had over 12 summer students and 5 practicum students, has worked with 27 board members, and has attended over 18 Alberta Museums Association, Canadian Museums Association, and international conferences.

-Karen has been involved in the museum from the beginning and has watched an idea become a reality and the Nose Creek Valley Museum thrive for the past 30 years.
-In 2009 she assumed the role of interim curator and upon Laurie’s return from Maternity Leave was invited to continue on in the role of assistant curator.
+Karen has been involved in the museum from the beginning and has watched an idea become a reality, while seeing the Nose Creek Valley Museum thrive for the past 30 years.
+In 2009 she assumed the role of interim curator and upon Laurie’s return from Maternity Leave, was invited to continue on in the role of assistant curator.
 Karen brings to the position a deep-seated knowledge of the community as well as a passion for life-long learning.
-She co-ordinates the museum’s education program and over the years has guided over 500 individual school tours through the museum.
+She co-ordinates the museum’s education program, and over the years has guided over 500 individual school tours through the museum.